-Showtime's insightful documentary on Eric Clapton was released a few weeks ago.
+Showtime's insightful documentary on Eric Clapton is quite impactful.
 The documentary uses photos, interviews with famous friends and previously unreleased video footage to let fans see an entirely different side of Clapton.
 Here were a few things we learned after watching this documentary.

 Eric Clapton: Life in 12 Bars, directed by Oscar-winner Lili Fini Zanuck (Rush, Driving Miss Daisy), is an unflinching and deeply personal look into the life of legendary 18-time Grammy winner Eric Clapton.
 SHOWTIME documentary films to world premiere Eric Clapton: Life in 12 Bars at 2017 Toronto International Film Festival.